Ontario Workplace Injury Lawyers

 Employers are required by law in California to pay for workers’ compensation benefits for their employees, meaning employers cannot rely on a simple general liability policy that will only offer protection for third-party claims.
 Workers’ compensation insurance provides five basic benefits:

-- Permanent disability benefits – Payments when a person does not completely recover
+- Permanent Disability Benefits — Payments are made when a person does not completely recover.

 The California Labor Code establishes that a person has 30 days to notify their employer, in writing, that they suffered an injury.
 Notifying an employer of a job-related injury is not the same as filing a workers’ compensation claim.

 To officially file a workers’ compensation claim, a person must file an Application for Adjudication of Claim and Declaration Pursuant to California Labor Code § 4906(g) with the Workers’ Compensation Appeals Board (WCAB).
-The statute of limitations for a workers’ compensation claim in California will be one year from the date of a person’s job-related injury or illness, and failure to file a workers’ compensation claim within one year can mean a person loses their right to file.
+The statute of limitations for workers’ compensation claims in California is generally one year from the date of a job-related injury or illness.
+Missing this deadline may result in losing the right to pursue a claim.

-If a person files a personal injury claim against an employer or third party, then the statute of limitations will be two years from the date of the injury.
-Any person who believes they have a personal injury action will want to ensure they are working with the Ontario personal injury lawyers at Arash Law, led by Arash Khorsandi, Esq.
+If a person files a personal injury claim against an employer or a third party, the statute of limitations in California is generally two years from the date of the injury.
+Because deadlines can vary depending on the circumstances, it may be beneficial to consult with an Ontario personal injury lawyer to better understand how the law applies to your situation.

 Not everyone necessarily needs to hire an attorney for their workers’ compensation claims.
 Minor injuries that will not involve significant time away from work or medical attention may be filed on a person’s own and can be resolved without much issue.

-- A compensation amount being insufficient to cover medical expenses or lost earnings fully
+- A compensation amount is insufficient to cover medical expenses or lost earnings incurred after a workplace accident.

-- An injury being caused by serious misconduct on the part of an employer or negligence by a third party
+- An injury is caused by serious misconduct on the part of an employer or negligence by a third party.

-How Will Hiring Ontario Workplace Injury Lawyers Help Me?
+How Can Ontario Workplace Injury Lawyers Help Me?

 - Slip-and-fall accidents